DefangLabs/defang-docs/docs/providers/digitalocean/digitalocean.md

 export SPACES_SECRET_ACCESS_KEY=<your-key>
 ```

-The Defang CLI will automatically check if they are set before running.
+The Defang CLI will automatically check if these envinonment variables are set before running.

+### Deploy your project to DigitalOcean

 Once you are ready to go, add the `--provider=digitalocean` to your command to tell the Defang CLI to use the DigitalOcean provider.

 ```bash
 $ defang up --provider=digitalocean